threefoldfoundation/threefold_data/content/project/flowgen/flowgen.md

 ## TFGrid Solution

+TFTech's primary interest is to prove the agreed joint use case for our technologies by means of an agreed showcase project and to capitalise on the marketable value of such a project and our partnership.

+Additionally, TFTech would seek to pursue the following secondary objectives:

+Expansion of Threefold Grid: to identify new prospect ThreeFold farmers and generate new sales for certified capacity on TF Grid via the HPE strategic alliance.
+New Decentralized Apps: to identify new decentralized applications to potentially deploy and demonstrate on TF Grid.

 ### Roadmap

 Planning for the deployment of a joint showcase to demonstrate the viability and integration of our technologies.